Weng-lab-NIH/CD8_aging_figure_scripts/README.md

-# CD8 T cell aging in healthy individuals single-cell RNA analysis
+# Single-cell RNA analysis of CD8 T cell aging in healthy individuals
 These R notebooks contains all the analysis done for the single-cell data, starting from CellRanger output and going upto the final generation of each single-cell figure.

 The **preprocessing** notebook contains code for reading cellranger output, filtering, normalizing, integrating, and clustering.